 java -Dhttps.proxyHost=<myproxy> -Dhttps.proxyPort=<myport> -Dhttps.proxyUser=<myuser> -Dhttps.proxyPassword=<mypass>

-- Veracode limits the number of scans to six scans per minute per user account.
+- Six scans per minute per user account

-Veracode also offers an API to interact with the Pipeline Scan.
+Veracode also offers an API to interact with a Pipeline Scan.

 To submit files for scanning:

 - Edit your pipeline script to include the Pipeline Scan commands.

 The Pipeline Scan reports the result of the scan, including any flaws.